South Readies for Fall Commencement

 - East of the Computer Services Center.

 Limited handicapped parking will be available in the Mitchell Center parking lot for students, family and friends.
 Entrance to this lot will be only from Old Shell Road, located on the south side of the Mitchell Center.
 Proper handicapped tags must be visible on vehicles for admittance to this lot.

-Graduating students should arrive well before the ceremony and park in the parking lot located west of the Mitchell College of Business on Jaguar Drive.
+Graduating students should arrive well before the ceremony and park in the parking lot located west of the Mitchell College of Business on Student Services Drive.
 Admittance to the Health, Kinesiology and Sport Building, where graduates line up for the ceremony, will be limited to only graduating students.
 Graduates should not bring bags, purses or any “carry” item.

 Latest University News

 A Second Bachelor's, A Second Start#MyFirstJob: William DeMouy finds his place in the classroom as the ge...